- Travel Insurance

 With Brexit fast approaching, there is a wave of unease and uncertainty across the UK.
 There has been a lot of speculation recently around how travel will be affected, so we’re here to clear up any concerns you may have, to help relieve some of the stress.

 Holidaysafe policies can provide the following cover:

-There has been a technical notice on passports issued by the UK government, recommending that travellers should make sure they have a minimum of 6 months left on their passport (from the date of return to the UK).
 If you are concerned about your passport when travelling to or from the UK, we recommend this passport tracker tool.